kamaln7/klein/README.md

 ```

 Don't forget to add your config to the `ExecStart` line and update `User` and `Group` if necessary.
 Make sure that klein has permission to write to the URLs directory.

-## Usage

-Once installed and configured, there are two actions that you can do:

-1. Shorten a URL:
-   * Send a POST request to `/` with the following two fields:
-     1. `url`—the URL to shorten
-     2. `key`—if the Static Key auth module is enabled
-     3. `alias`—a custom alias to be used instead of a randomly-generated one
-   * Example cURL command: `curl -X POST -d 'url=http://github.com/kamaln7/klein' -d 'key=secret_password' -d 'alias=klein_gh' http://localhost:5556/`
-     * This will create a short URL at `http://localhost:5556/klein_gh` that redirects to `http://github.com/kamaln7/klein`.
-2. Look up a URL/serve a redirect:
-   * Browse to `http://[path to klein]/[alias]` to access a short URL.

 ## License